 Highbush Blueberry Production

-Initial investment in blueberry production is high, primarily because of the cost of preparing the land, establishing plants, and installing an irrigation system.
+The initial investment is high, primarily because of the cost of preparing the land, establishing plants, and installing an irrigation system.
 However, equipment needs for small plantings are minimal once the plants are established and healthy, well-tended plants can be expected to bear fruit for fifty years or more.
-Demand for blueberries has been strong in recent years, and fresh-market prices have been relatively high because per capita consumption of blueberries in the United States increased by about 50 percent in the last ten years.
+Demand for blueberries has been strong in recent years, and fresh-market prices have been relatively high because per capita consumption of blueberries in the United States has been increasing.

 To meet this growing consumer demand, commercial blueberry acreage and production has doubled in the past fifteen years.
 Major increases have occurred in the Pacific Northwest, California, and in the southeastern United States.
 Half of world’s commercial production is from the United States, with considerable production also occurring in Canada and Poland.

-Three species of blueberries are native to North America: highbush (used in commercial plantings in cooler climates), lowbush (wild fruit harvested commercially in New England), and rabbiteye (used in commercial plantings in the southern United States).
-This publication focuses on highbush blueberry production.
+Four types of blueberries are grown North America: northern highbush (used in commercial plantings in cooler climates), lowbush (wild fruit harvested commercially in New England), and southern highbush and rabbiteye (used in commercial plantings in the southern United States).
+This publication focuses on northern highbush blueberry production.

-Because of increasing demand, prices for fresh-market blueberries have been relatively high, ranging from $1.50 to $4.00 per pint.
-Depending on the grower's location, processing prices have varied in recent years from less than $0.65 per pint to as much as $1.00 per pint.
+Because of increasing demand, prices for fresh-market blueberries have been relatively high, ranging from $2.00 to $5.00 per pint.
+Depending on the grower’s location, processing prices have varied in recent years from less than $0.65 per pound to as much as $1.50 per pound.

 At the present time, U.S. No. 1 (fruit of good average quality) is the only federally recognized blueberry grade.
 Federal inspectors check the berries primarily to determine the amount of diseased, soft, or leaky fruit.
 Fruit-marketing cooperatives often have additional criteria to judge berry quality, including flavor, ripeness, odor, and the presence of insects, foreign material, and stems.

 As with other small fruits, blueberries grow best in well-drained soils in full sun.
 It is often assumed that blueberries are easy to cultivate because they grow wild in poor soil or in wetland areas.
-Given the right soil conditions, blueberries can be easy to grow.
-However, most of Pennsylvania's agricultural soils are not naturally suitable for blueberry production.
+The reality, however, is that blueberries have specific requirements that are different from those of most other agricultural crops.
 Well-drained soils with a low pH and high organic matter content, where native indicator plants such as wild blueberries, rhododendrons, and mountain laurel grow, are usually well suited to commercial blueberry production.
 Blueberries can also be grown on heavier soils with a high native pH, but special, well-planned measures must be taken if production is to be successful.
 When the soil type is too heavy (clays or clay loams) and/or the soil is of a limestone parent material, problems with nutrient availability and plant vigor are likely to occur, making close monitoring and frequent nutritional adjustments necessary.

 Blueberries require a soil pH of 4.5 to 5.0.
-If the native pH of your soil is above 6.2, do not consider blueberries for commercial production.
+If the native pH of your soil is above 6.2, blueberry production is not recommended.
 If the pH is 6.2 or lower, the soil pH can be lowered by adding sulfur.
 In mineral (clay) soils, adding organic matter in the planting hole as well as using organic mulch is necessary.
 Growers most often use rotted sawdust, although peat moss or other forms of composted organic matter are suitable.
 Mushroom compost or other high-pH mulches and soil amendments should not be used.

 To help control weeds, grow cover crops, such as rye or sudangrass, for at least one year before planting blueberries.
-Adding organic matter by plowing under cover crops is particularly beneficial to blueberries, which produce best in soils with high organic matter.
+Adding organic matter by plowing under cover crops is particularly beneficial to blueberries, which produce best in soils with high organic matter content.

 Growers usually plant blueberries 5 feet apart in rows spaced 8 to 12 feet apart.
 Use either potted or dormant plants purchased from a reputable nursery.
-Dormant plants should be planted in early spring, around April, but foliated, potted shrubs should not be planted until after the danger of frost has passed.
+Dormant plants should be planted in early spring, around April, but potted shrubs with foliage should not be planted until after the danger of frost has passed.
 Tender growth frequently found on these plants can be damaged by temperatures that are below freezing.
-Fall planting (mid- to late October) may also be used if growers wish to plant at a less busy time of the year; but success will vary depending on fall temperatures, and growers may find that some plants are heaved out of the ground by frost action.
+Fall planting (mid- to late October) may also be used if growers wish to plant at a less busy time of the year, but success will vary depending on fall temperatures, and growers may find that some plants are heaved out of the ground by freeze/thaw cycles.
 Mulching after planting reduces this problem.
-Plant availability in the fall is also limited so you may need to preorder your plants if fall planting is planned.
+Plant availability in the fall is also limited, so you may need to preorder your plants if fall planting is planned.

 Apply a mulch of rotted sawdust or other non-alkaline organic mulch to a depth of 4 inches or more at planting, and maintain the mulch throughout the life of the planting.
 If it is unlikely that the mulch layer will be replenished, it may be better not to mulch at all, as roots will become exposed once the mulch decomposes.
 Remove flower blossoms for the first two years after planting, and remove about half of the buds in the third year.
 This practice allows the shrub to put its nutrients into plant establishment.
 Stunted plants may never recover.
 Since an established blueberry planting can produce fruit for fifty years or more, sacrificing a few pounds of fruit initially is well worth the cost.

 Highbush blueberry plants require annual dormant pruning.
 Pruning controls crop load, which increases fruit quality.
-It also invigorates the plant by stimulating new growth from the plant's base.
+It also invigorates the plant by stimulating new growth from the plant’s base.
 Pruning is usually done toward the end of the dormant season (usually March) when fruit buds are easily recognizable.
-Pruning involves the removal of small, spindly branches and canes lying on the ground and thinning of the centermost canes to increase light penetration inside the plant.
+Pruning involves the removal of small, spindly branches and canes that are poorly positioned, balancing cane ages, and thinning of the centermost canes to increase light penetration to the interior the plant.

 Highbush blueberries will produce a small crop, approximately 2,000 pints per acre, in the third year.
 Fruit production will increase until the plants are about five years old, with average yields of 6,000 pints per acre possible under optimum conditions.
 Most small blueberry operations harvest their fruit by hand.
 Mechanical harvesters are available, but you need a large planting to justify the expense.

 Much more detailed information on plant establishment and care, including a list of recommended highbush blueberry cultivars, can be found in The Mid-Atlantic Berry Guide.
-By selecting a mix of cultivars, growers could harvest blueberries from July through mid-September in Pennsylvania.
+By selecting a mix of cultivars, growers can harvest blueberries from late June through late September in Pennsylvania.
+Due to the recent arrival of a new invasive fruit fly called spotted wing drosophila, growers are encouraged to utilize cultivars that produce fruit early in this season.
+Doing so avoids much of the damage from spotted wing drosophila, as its populations increase as the season progresses.

 Several insect pests and diseases can injure or destroy a blueberry crop, so you need to carefully monitor and treat pests.
 Some pests affect the fruit, while others attack the plant.
 Pesticide application is just one management option.
-You should use a combination of practices to reduce the potential for disease and insect damage, such as selecting a proper site and cultivar, planting disease-free shrubs, cultivating, and using soil amendments.
+You should use a combination of practices, such as selecting a proper site and cultivar, planting disease-free shrubs, cultivating, and using soil amendments, to reduce the potential for disease and insect damage.

 Birds are a serious problem on many blueberry farms, sometimes consuming over half the berries.
 In such cases, you may need to protect the crop with nets, chemical repellents, scare tactics, and noise devices.
 Of these, only netting results in complete protection year after year.
 Deer also can cause extensive damage by browsing and trampling the shrubs and eating the ripening berries.
 Hunting, fencing, and repellents are options for reducing deer damage.